Taiwan to change passport, fed up with confusion with China

 China claims democratic Taiwan as its sovereign territory, and says only it has the right to speak for the island internationally, a position it has pushed strongly during the pandemic, especially at the World Health Organization.

-Taipei says this has confused countries and led them to impose the same restrictions on Taiwanese travellers as on Chinese, and has minimised Taiwan's own successful efforts to control the virus and far lower case number.
+Taipei says this has confused countries and led them to impose the same restrictions on Taiwanese travellers as on Chinese, and that Taiwan has never been run by the People's Republic of China.

-Taiwan has been debating for years who it is and what exactly its relationship should be with China - including the island's name.
+Taiwan has been debating its identity for years, including its name.
 But the pandemic has shot the issue back into the spotlight.

 The government is also considering a name change - or at least a full redesign - for Taiwan's largest carrier, China Airlines 2610.TW, again to avoid confusion with China.